How to read the parameters on your contact lens prescription

-Anyone who wants to buy contact lenses should know the necessary parameters.
-The contact lens parameters can be found in the prescription written by an eye doctor (or optometrist or ophthalmologist).
-It is important to note that contact lens prescriptions and eyeglass prescriptions are not the same.
+Anyone who wants to buy contact lenses should know the parameters.
+These contact lens parameters can be found in the prescription that your eye doctor (or optometrist) gave you after your eye test.

 - How to determine a contact lens prescription?

 - The difference between a contact lens and spectacle prescription

 - Additional information on a contact lens package

 - Not every contact lens brand suits each patient's needs

 The base curve of a contact lens describes the curvature of the lens in millimetres.
 It ensures that the lens sits well on the eye.
 Usually, these parameters are between 8-10 mm.

 Sphere refers to the refractive power of the contact lens.
 The unit of measurement for spherical power is a diopter or D. Generally, the spherical power of a lens is indicated with a plus sign (+) for hyperopia and a minus sign (-) for myopia.